 As much as we love mattresses here at the Slumber Yard (we’ve tested over 90 online mattresses at this point), we know that some quality bedding is what helps make your bed comfortable and inviting.
 Whether you prefer your bed to look like a big white cloud or you like to spice things up with bright colors or patterns, bedding is an easy way to personalize your sleeping situation to your liking.

 But the more we looked into bedding for our mattresses, the more we got confused.
-Are a comforter and a duvet the same thing?
+What’s the difference between duvet and comforter?
+Are they the same thing?
 Do duvet covers only work with duvets?
 And what in the heck is a coverlet?
 As a young millennial team, we struggle to just make our beds in the morning, let alone know what each piece in a bedding set is.
 That’s why we’ve constructed a little guide to teach you what each piece is and how to use it, so you can determine which might be best for you and your sleeping experience.

 The similarities between the two are that they both work as the main fluffy, thick blanket on your bed.
 They both should be aesthetically pleasing to you (with or without a cover), as they will most likely be a visible main feature.